buchacm/manfred.buchacher.github.io/publications.markdown

 - On finite orbits of infinite correspondences. <a href="https://arxiv.org/abs/2511.07172" target="_blank" rel="noopener"> [arXiv] </a>

-The above field theoretic problems, and the question how the semi-algorithms for their treatment can be turned into algorithms, are intimately connected to dynamical systems of algebraic correspondences.
-This connection and some of its ascpects are addressed in these notes.
+The above field theoretic problems, and the question how the semi-algorithms for their treatment can be turned into algorithms, are intimately connected to problems of dynamical systems of algebraic correspondences.
+This connection and some of its ascpects are discussed in these notes.

 - The orbit-sum method for higher order equations. <a href="https://arxiv.org/abs/2211.08175" target="_blank" rel="noopener"> [arXiv] </a>